jibril96/code-journal/README.md

 * used nav class to add 4 top bar nav with flex-container.
 * I still have to get comfortable with html and css.
 * sometimes i get mixed up and end up messing up codes.

+# 01/28/22

+#### goals

+* Today i was able to gather everything i need to complete 404 ERROR page.

+* I got a very relatable photo from pexels.com.

+* Picked some colors from flatuicolors.com.

+ * worked on it in vs code and codepen.

+ * I used position: relative; to move around the picture little bit.

+ * Was able to get it to the desired position.

+ * the aim is to get it done before midnight.